aa-sweets04/aa-sweets04/README.md

 ## Hi there 👋

 Hello, my name is **Aaron Schwieterman**.
-I am currently a Ph.D student at the university of Kansas within the department of applied behavior sicences.
+I am currently a Ph.D student at the University of Kansas within the department of applied behavior sicences.

 I have interest in behavioral data science, forcusing on health and decision making behaviors.